django/channels/docs/support.rst

 .. code-block:: text

-    Sorry, but we can't help out with general support requests here - the issue tracker is for reproduceable bugs and concrete feature requests only!
+    Sorry, but we can't help out with general support requests here - the issue tracker is for reproducible bugs and concrete feature requests only!
 Please see our support documentation (https://channels.readthedocs.io/en/latest/support.html) for more information about where you can get general help.